-- (1) History of chronic Hepatitis B unless successfully treated and the cure is documented.
-A documented cure for Hepatitis B is viral clearance manifested by Hepatitis B surface antigen negative/Hepatitis B surface antibody positive/Hepatitis B core antibody positive. - (2) History of chronic Hepatitis C, unless successfully treated and with documentation of a cure 12 weeks after completion of a full course of therapy. - (3) Other acute hepatitis in the preceding 6 months, or persistence of symptoms or abnormal serum aminotransferases after 6 months, or objective evidence of impairment of liver function. - (4) History of cirrhosis, hepatic abscess, or complications of chronic liver disease. - (5) History of symptomatic gallstones or gallbladder disease unless successfully treated. - (6) History of sphincter of Oddi dysfunction. - (7) History of choledochal cyst. - (8) History of primary biliary cirrhosis or primary sclerosing cholangitis. - (9) History of metabolic liver disease, excluding Gilbert's syndrome.
-This includes but is not limited to hemochromatosis, Wilson's disease, or alpha-1 anti-trypsin deficiency. - (10) History of alcoholic or non-alcoholic fatty liver disease if there is evidence of chronic liver disease, manifested as impairment of liver function or hepatic fibrosis. - (11) History of traumatic injury to the liver within the preceding 6 months.
+(1) History of chronic Hepatitis B unless successfully treated and the cure is documented.
+A documented cure for Hepatitis B is viral clearance as evidenced by Hepatitis B serology:

+- (a) Surface antigen negative. - (b) Surface antibody positive. - (c) Core antibody positive. - (2) History of chronic Hepatitis C, unless successfully treated and with documentation of a cure as evidenced by a viral load of "0" or "undetectable" measured at least 12 weeks after completion of a full course of therapy. - (3) Other acute hepatitis in the previous 6 months, or persistence of symptoms or abnormal serum aminotransferases after 6 months, or objective evidence of impairment of liver function. - (4) History of cirrhosis, hepatic abscess, or complications of chronic liver disease. - (5) History of symptomatic gallstones or gallbladder disease unless successfully treated. - (6) History of sphincter of Oddi dysfunction. - (7) History of choledochal cyst. - (8) History of primary biliary cirrhosis or primary sclerosing cholangitis. - (9) History of metabolic liver disease, excluding Gilbert's syndrome.
+This includes, but is not limited to, hemochromatosis, Wilson's disease, or alpha-1 anti-trypsin deficiency. - (10) History of alcoholic or non-alcoholic fatty liver disease if there is evidence of chronic liver disease, manifested as impairment of liver function or hepatic fibrosis. - (11) History of traumatic injury to the liver within the previous 6 months.